How can you prevent Coronavirus transmission?

 Research finds that a single cough can produce up to 3,000 droplets.
 One cannot imagine the repercussions a single unmasked person can cause.

 How does physical distancing prevent the spread of COVID-19 infection?

 Experts advise the public to maintain a distance of at least 6 feet from other people to prevent transmission.
 Along with the other ways to prevent the transmission of the virus, physical distancing can help flatten the curve.
 One can never know if the person next to you is a carrier of the virus.

 Experts have found that transmission could still occur even if the host is experiencing zero to mild symptoms only.
 To prevent getting infected or infecting others, treat other people as if they are potential carriers of the virus.

 How do PPEs prevent the spread of COVID-19 infection?

-PPE, otherwise known as Personal Protective Equipment, is meant to protect medical frontliners from any of the infectious risks present in the workplace.
-Previously utilized only in the toxic work areas of hazardous industries as recommended by OSHA, its usage has now transcended beyond those bounds because of the COVID19 pandemic.
-Personal Protective Equipment used by hospital and medical workers include isolation gowns, clean non-sterile gloves, face shields or goggles, and N95 or higher respirators.
-However, there is a shortage in PPEs worldwide because of hoarding, panic-buying, rising demands, and misuse.
+The PPE used by medical workers includes isolation gowns, non-sterile gloves, face shields or goggles, and N95 masks or respirators.
+However, there is a shortage of PPEs worldwide because of hoarding, panic-buying, rising demands, and misuse.
 Without the appropriate PPE, healthcare workers are subject to the life-threatening dangers of COVID19.

-Instructions on how to properly utilize and discard PPEs can be found in the CDC website.
+Instructions on how to properly utilize and discard PPEs can be found on the Centers for Disease Control and Prevention website.
 Furthermore, guidelines on how to optimize the supply of PPEs have also been released as supplies are still limited.